Skip to main content

 JDBC Extract Nested Field

-If a user applies Extract Nested Field on Column Name = description with From Field Location = address and Output Field Location = location, then the address field inside the nested description column will be extracted into a new column named location.
+If a user applies Extract Nested Field on Column Name = description with From Field Location = address and Output Field Location = address, then the address field inside the nested description column will be extracted into a new column.

 123John Doe{"address": {"city": "Los Angeles", "zip": "90001"}}M78920002025-05-20 07:53:39{"city": "Los Angeles", "zip": "90001"}